 Meet Jonathan Roberts.
 Jonathan is the 2008 "Smooth" Dance Champion and holds several impressive Latin dance titles.
 He's also sporting one of the worst toups on primetime.
 ABC, how can you let this happen?
 His rug scores a -1 in my book.
 Here's how you can spot a fake and endlessly impress loved ones with your toup-a-rific expertise:

-1. The crown doesn't match the coiffe.
 Look for discoloration between crown and top of head or an "unnatural" blending of layers

-2. Wigs don't move.
-Ever.
 This guy spins and flips all over the place and the sturdy toup doesn't budge.
 Not even a sweaty breeze or faux-hand-through-hair move can make a single follicle blow in the wind.

-3. The Caesar cut is out.
 I highly doubt Jonathan would willingly opt for this do.
 I didn't even accept that it was ever "in" - but I do recall a few of these hair dont's floating around in the 90's.

 *Disclaimer on the Caesar*